Bad takes #1. We have long known.

 But the point of this picture is that, although Baer was a formidable man, Carnera makes him look small.
 Other fighters were afraid to get in the ring with him.
 Though enormous — 30 cm taller and 50 kg heavy than the average Italian of his generation —, Carnera was not the aberrant product of a hormonal imbalance.
 This photo shows a huge man who is stocky but well proportioned, muscular, and surprisingly lean.
 Again, he was not a misshapen monster, but a man at the far extremes of a healthy human physique, which is precisely Haldane’s point.

-Haldane contrasts this with a different mode of evolution dependent on new mutations, which might produce a race of angels, if one could wait long enough for the mutations to happen.
-That is, Haldane is contrasting (1) a mode of evolution that could combine the known extremes of human ability with (2) a mode of evolution that could generate imaginary fictitious not-at-all-real creatures.
+Haldane contrasts this with a different mode of evolution dependent on new mutations, which might produce a race of pure-hearted, winged angels, if one could wait long enough for the mutations to happen.
+That is, Haldane is contrasting (1) a mode of evolution that is gradual and combinatorial, bringing together known extremes, with (2) a mode of evolution that could generate imaginary fictitious not-real creatures.
 Haldane, Wright and Fisher each argued that a mode of change dependent on new mutations would be too slow to account for the observed facts of evolution.
-They argued instead that evolution must take place on the basis of abundant standing variation.
+They argued instead that evolution must take place on the basis of abundant standing variation, a former orthodoxy that is largely forgotten today.

 That is, in the passage above, Haldane is not endorsing a mode of mutation-dependent evolution, but gently mocking it, in contrast to a mode of evolution that, based on quantitative standing variation, could produce a race of magnificently eloquent champions.

 Certainly, the reviewer is correct that scientists in the mainstream Modern Synthesis tradition have always known that mutation is important in evolution.
-More precisely, the importance they assigned to mutation was that it is ultimately necessary, because without mutations, evolution would grind to a halt.
-Haldane, Fisher, Ford, Huxley, Dobzhansky, and others said this explicitly.
+Haldane, Fisher, Ford, Huxley, Dobzhansky, and others said explicitly that mutation is ultimately necessary, because without mutations, evolution would eventually grind to a halt.

 However, they did not say that mutation is important as a dispositional factor.
 Instead, they argued explicitly against this idea, e.g., Haldane (1927) is the original source of the argument that mutation pressure is a weak force (see Bad takes #2).